jonapellet/JAAC/README.md

 JAAC is a CLI tools that uses LLM and a templating engine to create custom job application assets such as CVs and cover letters.

-For JAAC to work for you, you will need to provide it with:

-1. an openrouter.ai API key.
-2. a user context, which is all the information that one would normally find in a C.V.

-The

 ## Installation
 ```bash
 # jaac is available on pypi